Llangaffo: St Caffo's Church

 St Caffo's Church was constructed in 1846 to replace the previous medieval church on the site.
 The new building includes a number of monuments from the old church, and has a spire which is a prominent local landmark.
 The churchyard has part of a stone cross dating from the 9th or 10th century, and some gravestones from the 9th to 11th centuries.
 It is dedicated to St Caffo, a 6th-century martyr who was killed in the vicinity.
 The church is still in use as part of the Church in Wales, one of four churches in a combined parish.
 It is a Grade II listed building, a designation given to "buildings of special interest, which warrant every effort being made to preserve them", in particular because it is regarded as "a mid 19th-century rural church, consistently articulated and detailed in an Early English style".

 The lintel of the church's northern doorway consists of a tomb-stone 6 ft long, bearing a poorly-incised cross, plain and with the arms gradually widened.
 In the churchyard, there is a mutilated cross on a crude pedestal, now used as a sundial, on the front of which is sculptured a cross with equal limbs, each dilated at the extremity, inscribed within a circle, beneath which are two incised trefoils.
 The edge of the stone is ornamented with the classical fret seen on the Penmon Priory stones and cross.
 The carving is defaced and difficult to make out.
 A wheel head, an early Christian monument, has also been found at the church.
 The lower half of the wheel is triple-beaded and of Celtic-style, the head contains arm ends in square or hammer shaped style, while the detailing on the cross arms includes raised mouldings.

 Grounds

 Gravestones with carvings of cross are seen in the churchyard and one of them is of 7th-century vintage.

 A war memorial in the churchyard commemorates the names of Llangaffo residents who were killed or missing in World War I and World War II.

 Landmarks

+In the parish, and to the east of Llangaffo village lies the site of the Bodowyr Burial Chamber, a Neolithic burial chamber made of a few large stacked stones.

-In the parish are slight remains of Bodwyr, an old house of the 16th century, now part of a farm and bed and breakfast.
-The primary school is Ysgol Llangaffo ("Llangaffo School"), opened in 1854, and located along the main road in the heart of the village.
+The primary school Ysgol Llangaffo ("Llangaffo School"), opened in 1854, was located along the main road in the heart of the village before its closure in 2019, having merged with 3 other schools on the Isle of Anglesey to form a 'super-school' in Ysgol Santes Dwynwen in Newborough.
+Ysgol Bodorgan, Ysgol Dwyran, and Ysgol Niwbwrch were the other three schools which were closed as part of this merger.
+The school subsequently went on public sale in 2021 for redevelopment or conversion subject to statutory consents.